spotify/luigi/doc/configuration.rst

   Number of seconds to wait between pinging scheduler to let it know that the worker is still alive.
 Defaults to 1.0.

+worker-task-limit
+  .. versionadded:: 1.0.25

+  Maximum number of tasks to schedule per invocation.
+Upon exceeding it, the worker will issue a warning and proceed with the workflow obtained thus far.
+Prevents incidents due to spamming of the scheduler, usually accidental.
+Default: no limit.

 worker-timeout
   .. versionadded:: 1.0.20